 What Is Dysgeusia or Metal Mouth During Pregnancy?

+Dysgeusia is a condition in which a person experiences foul, salty, rancid, or metallic taste in the mouth.
 Dysgeusia will not result in food aversions or cravings during pregnancy, but it can cause the food to taste bitter or leave a bad taste after eating.
-Sometimes the metallic taste may persist even without having eaten anything.
-Dysgeusia can make the condition of morning sickness worse in some pregnant women.
+Sometimes the metallic taste in the mouth in pregnancy may persist even without having eaten anything.
+Dysgeusia in pregnancy can make the condition of morning sickness worse in some pregnant women.

 When Do You Experience Metallic Taste in the Mouth During Pregnancy?

 There might be other reasons for the metallic taste in your mouth that are not related to pregnancy, such as diabetes, gingivitis, kidney or liver disease, cancer or cancer treatments, or having certain dental appliances or fillings.
-But you do not have any of these issues, the metallic taste is simply because of the fluctuating hormones during pregnancy.
+But if you do not have any of these issues, then the metallic taste is simply because of the fluctuating hormones during pregnancy.
 However, if you are facing other issues along with the metallic taste, it is wise to consult your doctor.